The message we think we send isn’t always the message that people receive. And the message we hear, isn’t always what’s being said.

 The problem is particularly acute in Ireland – we are not a direct speaking nation.
 Customers won’t always tell you what they should.
 Writer, Eoghan Harris calls it “The Clarity Crime” – people who speak clearly in Ireland often get accused of arrogance.
 Instead of speaking clearly, we use euphemism.

 It’s what makes our literary tradition so strong.
 Playwright Colin Murphy puts it perfectly: “Euphemism.
 Ambiguity.
 Ambivalence.
 The unsaid… Our theatre is threaded through with these.
-The language of a civic culture that seeks to avoid direct argument, confrontation and clarity becomes a theatrical language incredibly rich in nuance, in evasion, in elision.”
+The language of a civic culture that seeks to avoid direct argument, confrontation and clarity become a theatrical language incredibly rich in nuance, in evasion, in elision.”

 In other ways too, service is like theatre – with performers, a paying audience, behind-the-scenes etc. One dud actor, one shaky performance gets remembered.
 The polite audience still applauds but it’s less likely to come back or to tell others to come.